Camp Lejeune Birth Defects

 A study was done by the Agency for Toxic Substances and Disease Registry (ATSDR) that surveyed almost 13,000 parents of children born at the base between 1968 and 1985.
 It found that drinking contaminated water at Camp Lejeune during the early part of pregnancy might have increased the risk of certain birth defects.

-Babies whose mothers were exposed to the contaminated drinking water were more likely to develop neural tube defects (NTDs), such as anencephaly (when parts of the brain and skull are missing).
-They were also at higher risk for developing cancer, such as childhood leukemia.
+Babies whose mothers were exposed to the contaminated drinking water were more likely to develop neural tube defects (NTDs) like anencephaly, which is when parts of the brain and skull are missing.
+They were also at higher risk for developing cancer, including childhood leukemia and non-Hodgkin’s lymphoma.

 Find out if you qualify to file a lawsuit for birth defects from Camp Lejeune water contamination with a free case review right now.